Quality Assurance Framework (QAF)

-The QAF recommends that practitioners use the information summarised in the Child Overview as the starting point for casework, case planning activities, and conversations with children and young people.
+The QAF recommends that practitioners use the information summarised in the Child Overview to inform case planning activities, and prompt conversations with children and young people.

-The QAF recognises that data is everywhere, but that it can often be confusing or incomplete.
+The QAF recognises that data is everywhere, but that it can often be hard to find, confusing or incomplete.

-That’s why the QAF gives practitioners regular and timely information to help track how children and young people are going over time to improve their safety, permanency and wellbeing.
+That’s why the Child Overview gives practitioners regular and timely information to help track how children and young people are going over time to improve their safety, permanency and wellbeing.

 We’ve identified factors linked with outcomes for children and young people in OOHC through the domains of safety, permanency and wellbeing.